God, Man and Jesus

 “Isn’t this the carpenter?
 Isn’t this Mary’s son and the brother of James, Joseph, Judas and Simon?
 Aren’t his sisters here with us?”
 And they took offense at him.
 Jesus said to them, “A prophet is not without honor except in his own town, among his relatives and in his own home.”
 Mark 6:3-4 NIV

 Even though Jesus definitely made the claim that he was God, he did so quietly and gently.
 This way he gave people the choice to believe it or to not believe it.
-This is because God wants his followers to choose to be like him in the way they love others, in the same way which God loves us.
+This is because God wants his followers to choose to be like him in the way they love others; God wants us to choose to love in the same way in which God loves us.

 Whoever does not love does not know God, because God is love.
 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 1 John 4:8-9 NIV